 Protein is important for muscle growth and repairing body tissues.
 Individuals that live active lifestyles require more protein, but most Americans actually consume almost twice as much protein they need for muscle development.
 Often, people who focus on eating extra protein avoid carbohydrates, which are the most important source of energy during exercise.
 The rule of thumb is to eat red meat in moderation and incorporate more lean proteins like poultry, fish, and eggs for your caloric needs.

 Fruits & Vegetables

-The produce we eat not only provides our bodies with the calories we need but also essential vitamins, minerals and fiber.
-Choosing a colorful array of fruits and veggies to incorporate in your diet is key in obtaining the array of vitamins and minerals our bodies need.
-Shoot for half of your plate being fruits and vegetables at each meal.
+The produce we eat not only provides our bodies with the calories we need, but also essential vitamins, minerals and fiber.
+Choosing a colorful array of fruits and veggies to incorporate in your diet is a key part in obtaining the array of vitamins and minerals our bodies need.
+An easy way to do this is by having fruits and vegetables cover half of your plate at mealtimes.

 Water is the most important and often overlooked nutrient for athletes.
 Experts commonly recommend eight 8-ounce glasses of water per day, but an athlete likely requires much more.
 It is important to consume water before, during, and after your workouts.
 An additional 1/2 to 1 cup of water every 15-20 minutes during a workout is recommended.